Snowmobile helmets help prevent serious head injury.

 - Snowmobile helmets are designed to protect your head and face in collisions or falls, from tree branches while riding, from the cold, and from loud noise.

-- Unlike motorcycle helmets, vents that you can open or close prevent fogging.
+- Unlike motorcycle helmets, snowmobile helmets have vents that you can open or close to prevent fogging.

 - Snowmobile face shields have a double lens to resist fogging.
 Some face shields have built-in defrosters that plug into an outlet on the snowmobile.

 - Snowmobile helmets have a foam liner that may offer some degree of flotation if you fall into freezing water.
 Wearing a helmet also provides insulation to retain body heat around your brain.

 - Make sure your helmet fits snugly, fastens securely, and doesn’t move or feel loose.
 Try on helmets over riding headgear.